okuvshynov/qna/README.md

 To tag the bot, use one of the tags '@opus ', '@sonnet ', '@haiku ', '@opus+ ', '@sonnet+ ', '@haiku+ ' with a space after bot name.
 The ones with '+' sign would include the content of the entire paper, the selected part of the text and the question.
 The ones without '+' would only ask the question itself.
 They are cheaper/faster and more suitable for generic questions (what does central limit theorem say?) rather than something about the document itself.

-Using context-aware bots on large books is probably a bad idea.
-I plan to add a 'selection-only' context qualifier, would be something like '@opus! '.
+Using context-aware bots on large books is probably a bad idea, so there are two more qualifiers:
+- '*' would use the highlight + question. [prompt template](prompts/selection_v0)
+- '#' would find 3 relevant pages (using page-level embeddings lookup based on the question) + the current page + highlight. [prompt template](prompts/pages_v0)

+So, for example, if you are reading 1000 pages textbook, it might be a good idea to use "@sonnet# question here".
+We'll build embedding vector for the question, find 3 most relevant pages, add current page and ask sonnet model about it.

 Another example on more recent 1bit llm paper: